AriFordsham/GHCWiki/status/may11.md

 - *David Mazieres at Stanford wants to implement **Safe Haskell**, a flag for GHC that will guarantee that your program does not use `unsafePerformIO`, foreign calls, RULES, and other stuff stuff.*

-- **Ranjit Jhala** at UC San Diego is working on implementing Liquid Types [ http://goto.ucsd.edu/\~rjhala/liquid](http://goto.ucsd.edu/~rjhala/liquid) within GHC.
+- **Ranjit Jhala** at UC San Diego is working on implementing Liquid Types [ http://goto.ucsd.edu/\~rjhala/liquid Liquid](http://goto.ucsd.edu/~rjhala/liquid Liquid) within GHC.
 The goal is to allow programmers to use lightweight refinement types to specify key invariants which can then be verified through a combination of type inference and SMT solving.

 ## The Parallel GHC Project